Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

  - Speed: 8
  - Seal Speed: 5

 Effects: This can be done on yourself, or another willing person.
 You must be able to touch the other person when performing the jutsu.
 This allows the person it's used on to make another roll against a Genjutsu affecting them, with a bonus of X. X has a limit of (5+XP/300).
-This may also be done against area-of-effect genjutsu, in which case this technique's user makes a genjutsu roll against the original roll made by whoever put the technique in place.
+This may also be done against Area of Effect genjutsu, in which case this technique's user makes a genjutsu roll against the original roll made by whoever put the technique in place.
 If successful, the technique is dispelled in its entirety.

 #### --( Shunshin no Jutsu - Body Flicker Technique )--
 A high-speed movement technique which allows the user to travel incredibly distances in the blink of eye; used by a sufficiently powerful ninja, this can be mistaken for teleportation by an untrained observer.